 The Roman Empire began with the fall of the Roman Republic in 27 BC and finished with the abdication of Romulus Augustulus, the final Roman Emperor, in 476 AD.

-The Julio-Claudian dynasty lasted for four more Emperors: Tiberius, (Gaius) Caligula, Claudius, and Nero, before Nero committed suicide and ushered in the Year of Four Emperors in 69 AD, from which Vespasian emerged victorious.
+The Julio-Claudian dynasty lasted for four more Emperors: Tiberius, Caligula, Claudius and Nero, before Nero committed suicide and ushered in the Year of Four Emperors in 69 AD, from which Vespasian emerged victorious.
 Vespasian became the founder of the Flavian dynasty and was followed by his sons Titus and Domitian.
-Domitian would prove to be unpopular with the ruing classes and would eventually be murdered in a palace plot.
+Domitian would prove to be unpopular with the ruling classes and would eventually be murdered in a palace plot.

-Commodus was also murdered in a palace plot, which led to another civil war and the Year of the Five Emperors.
-Septimius Severus came out on top and founded the Severan Dynasty, which was tumultuous; an emperor’s reign was ended routinely by his murder or execution, and following its collapse, the Roman Empire was engulfed by the Crisis of the Third Century, a period of invasions, civil strife, economic disorder, and plague.
+Commodus was also murdered in a palace plot, which led to another civil war known as the Year of the Five Emperors.
+Septimius Severus came out on top and founded the Severan Dynasty, which was tumultuous; an emperor’s reign was ended routinely by his murder or execution, and following its collapse, the Roman Empire was engulfed by the Crisis of the Third Century, a period of invasions, civil strife, economic disorder and plague.

 Diocletian brought the Roman Empire back from the brink, and divided the empire into four regions, each ruled by a separate Emperor, which was called the Tetrarchy.
 Confident that he fixed the disorders plaguing Rome, he abdicated along with his co-emperor, and the Tetrarchy soon collapsed.
 Order was eventually restored by Constantine, who became the first emperor to convert to Christianity, and who established Constantinople as his new capital.
 During the decades of the Constantinian and Valentinian dynasties, the Empire was divided along an east–west axis, with dual power centers in Constantinople and Rome.
 The reign of Julian, who attempted to restore Classical Roman religion, only briefly interrupted the succession of Christian emperors.
 Theodosius I, the last emperor to rule over both East and West, died in 395 AD after making Christianity the official religion of the Empire.